Explain where we go when we die

 Q. I'm confused what the Bible says about where a Christian or unbeliever goes when they die.
 Do we go directly to heaven (or hell)?
 If so, what about the story of Lazarus and the Rich Man?
 And how does the Rapture fit in?

-When a body dies, the person's spirit lives on eternally.
-Every spirit is created for eternity.
-For the Christian, the believer's spirit moves directly from the body at the moment of death into Christ's presence escorted by angels, according to Jesus in Luke 16.
+For the Christian today, the believer's spirit moves directly from the body at the moment of death into Christ's presence in the Heavenly thron room escorted by angels, according to Jesus in Luke 16.
 As Paul explains:

 2Cor.
 5:4 For indeed while we are in this tent, we groan, being burdened, because we do not want to be unclothed but to be clothed, so that what is mortal will be swallowed up by life.

 2Cor.
 5:5 Now He who prepared us for this very purpose is God, who gave to us the Spirit as a pledge.

 2Cor.
 5:6 Therefore, being always of good courage, and knowing that while we are at home in the body we are absent from the Lord —

 2Cor.
 5:7 for we walk by faith, not by sight —

 2Cor.
 5:8 we are of good courage, I say, and prefer rather to be absent from the body and to be at home with the Lord.

 2Cor.
 5:9 Therefore we also have as our ambition, whether at home or absent, to be pleasing to Him.